 Slain Girl Scout, Abducted off Bicycle, to be Buried

-Four days after being abducted from the parking lot of an abandoned grocery, Amber’s nude body was found in a creek.
+Four days after being abducted from the parking lot of an abandoned grocery, the 9-year-old Girl Scout’s nude body was found in a creek.
 Initial autopsy results indicate she died of cut wounds to the neck.

 Her funeral was scheduled for this afternoon at First United Methodist Church of Arlington.

-At a wake Friday, dozens of mourners filed past a blue casket surrounded by pink floral sprays.
+At her wake Friday, dozens of mourners filed past the casket surrounded by pink floral sprays.
 Amber was clad in a pink satin dress with her arms around a teddy bear.

 ``I just wanted to see her and feel the grief that her family is feeling,″ said Willie Randolph, 19, who attends the same technical school as Amber’s mother.